 It is incredible what a difference this can make in your level of play.

 Do you need some proof?
 Here you go:

 My rating on chess.com at the moment of writing is 2568.
 Yes, you read correctly.

-Several times I had 8.5/11, even finished above Hikaru once or twice.
+At times I had 8.5/11, even finished above Hikaru once or twice.
 Why this difference?
 Whenever I play Titled Tuesday I will be very focused on the games.
-Nothing else planned at this time.
+Nothing else is planned at this time.

 No phone next to me.
 My girlfriend knows she should not enter the room.
 Everything is set up for me to focus on my games.

 For complete disclosure: you will also find some bad performances of me in Titled Tuesdays.
 Guess what happened then?
 In some ways, I was not completely free to focus only on my games.

 Some To-Do’s and Don’ts for playing Online Chess:

 - Put your phone away while playing (or mute it!)